isaacnmm/pestpolicy-hugo2XX/content/posts/what-is-latex-paint-used-for/index.md

 ---
 Various types of paints are manufactured in certain forms and concentrations in order to serve a given purpose.
 Perhaps you have come across [latex](https://pestpolicy.com/how-to-remove-latex-paint-from-concrete/) in your place and wonder where its best used for.
 Can latex [paint](https://pestpolicy.com/how-to-remove-latex-paint-from-metal/) be applied to concrete or furniture?

 *So, what is latex paint used for?
-Latex paint can be used on surfaces such as concrete slabs, drywall, concrete blocks, prepped furniture/wood, interior finish, fiberglass surfaces, metallic surfaces, aluminum siding, masonry, art, and craft.�*
+Latex paint can be used on surfaces such as concrete slabs, drywall, concrete blocks, prepped furniture/wood, interior finish, fiberglass surfaces, metallic surfaces, aluminum siding, masonry, art, and craft.*
 *However, the right concentration and proper procedure should be followed when applying latex paint to achieve the best final finish.
 Otherwise, you may end up experiencing some of the problems associated with latex paint, as highlighted in this article.*
 ## Details: What is Latex Paint Used For?
 ### a.
 Concrete slabs and concrete blocks